m1010j/async-explorations-writeup/README.md

 (Yes, those are two lines on top of each other!)

-There we have it: When we slow down our Fibonacci functions with busywork, the overhead required to execute the async version is drowned out.
+When we slow down our Fibonacci functions with busywork, the overhead required to execute the async version is drowned out.
 And clearly, `asyncBusyFib` is executed on a single thread, or else we would expect it to be much faster than `syncBusyFib`.

 This impression was borne out when I inspected my CPU activity using [Stacer][stacer].
-Here is the CPU activity on a Dell XPS 15 9570 with 12 logical cores (1 CPU with 6 physical cores and hyper-threading) running Ubuntu for `syncBusyFib(13)`:
+Here is the CPU activity when I ran `syncBusyFib(13)` on a Dell XPS 15 9570 with 12 logical cores (1 CPU with 6 physical cores and hyper-threading) running Ubuntu:

 ![Stacer syncBusy Firefox 13][stacer-sync-busy-firefox-13]